inspectit-labs/workshop/COLLABORATION.md

 ### Import storage
 Importing of *.itsd* files is also possible via ![Storage Manager View](images/storage_overlay.gif?raw=true) *Storage Manager View*.
 Simply select the file to import and location.
 Location can be CMR repository or your local RCP app.
 If you imported the storage locally it will be visible in the ![Storage Manager View](images/storage_overlay.gif?raw=true) *Storage Manager View* if the **Show available: Local** is selected.
 You can open the storage and check if all the data you originally saved is correct.

+## Next level: Monitoring

+Enough with analysing problems and sharing them with others.
+Let's establish monitoring for our DVD Store application in section [Setup Monitoring](SETUP_MONITORING.md).